avatar support

 drapeau Français Voir l'annonce en français | More Leggett Exclusive Properties >>

-A dip in the salt swimming pool is sure to be welcome during a day in the sun, but if you don't feel like a swim, then perhaps a paddle in the stream or the lake?
+A dip in the heated salt swimming pool is sure to be welcome during a day in the sun, but if you don't feel like a swim, then perhaps a paddle in the stream or the lake?

 Front door to entrance hall, WC, cupboard under stairs.